How to Troubleshoot and Repair WordPress Core Files

 - Using FTP or File Manager, upload the following to your site's root directory:

-- All files in the root (except
+/wp-admin//wp-includes/- All files in the document root (except for the

 - Overwrite when prompted.